 Koreans celebrate New Year's Day at the start of the year on the lunar calendar (Solnal) and have done so for thousands of years.
-However, many Koreans now also celebrate the New Year at the start of the solar calendar (January 1), as Westerners do.
+However, many Koreans now also celebrate the New Year at the start of the solar calendar (January 1) as Westerners do.
 Thus, many people in Korea and abroad celebrate New Year's Day twice.
-But it is the Lunar New Year that is one of the most important Korean holidays on the calendar.
+But it is the Lunar New Year that is one of the most important Korean holidays (along with Christmas) on the calendar.

 Depending on the family, the seh bae time may just instead start with grown-ups and children bowing and paying respect to their elders, beginning with deep bows to the oldest living generation.
 Children receive gifts of money and words of wisdom for the New Year, and everyone wishes each other blessings for the New Year (saehae bok manee badesaeyo).

-After seh bae, the traditional New Year's meal is a soup of thinly sliced rice cakes (duk gook) or a variation with dumplings.
-Because everyone turns a year older with the start of each New Year (and not on their birthday), many people tell their children that they can't get older unless they've eaten some duk gook.
-Some type of duk (rice cakes, ttuk or tteok) is enjoyed at every important Korean celebration, and the white rice cakes in the soup represent a clean start and new beginning for the New Year.
+After seh bae, the traditional New Year's meal is a soup of thinly sliced rice cakes (duk guk) or a variation with dumplings such as the recipe for Korean dumpling (mandoo).
+Because everyone turns a year older with the start of each New Year (and not on their birthday), many people tell their children that they can't get older unless they've eaten some duk guk.
+Some type of duk (rice cakes, ttuk, or tteok) is enjoyed at every important Korean celebration, and the white rice cakes in the soup represent a clean start and new beginning for the New Year.

-Following the breakfast or lunchtime meal of duk gook, it's time for a more casual family time.
-“Family time” obviously varies by family and could mean traditional outdoor games like kite-flying or noltigi, Korean board games like yutnori (a board game that involves stick-tossing), younger generations playing video or board games together, karaoke or just conversation and relaxation.
+Following the breakfast or lunchtime meal of duk guk, it's time for a more casual family time.
+“Family time” obviously varies by family and could mean traditional outdoor games like kite-flying or noltigi, Korean board games like yutnori (a board game that involves stick-tossing), video or board games for younger generations, karaoke, or just conversation and relaxation.
 If family members are not all gathering in one place, then it also customary for the younger generations to visit older uncles, aunts, and relatives that live close enough and give wishes for the New Year.